dmp990/cs50ai/project0/tictactoe/README.md

 # TicTacToe

-Using Minimax, implement an AI to play Tic-Tac-Toe optimally.
+Using Minimax, implemented an AI to play Tic-Tac-Toe optimally.

 ![Screenshot of PyGame Window](Screenshot.png)